navarro41yt/AST/README.md

 This project provides an automated solution for translating Android Studio strings.xml files into multiple languages.

+## Environment Setup

+1. **Clone the Repository:**
+   - Clone this repository to your local machine using `git clone https://github.com/navarro41yt/AST.git`.

+2. **Install Dependencies:**
+   - Create a virtual environment using `python -m venv venv` or install dependencies globally using `pip install -r requirements.txt`.
+   - Activate the virtual environment using `source venv/bin/activate` on Linux or `venv\Scripts\activate` on Windows.
+   - Install the required libraries using `pip install -r requirements.txt`.

 ## Usage

 1. **Prepare Input:**